 Learning the days of the week in Korean is a great way to start your vocabulary study in the language.
-You’ll use the days of the week in Korean for so often that they’re indispensable to know!
+You’ll use the Korean days of the week often, especially if you’re living in Korea or are interested in Korean culture.

-Maybe you’re making an appointment, or maybe you’re planning to make a reservation for a table at a restaurant, or a room in a hotel, or tickets for a plane during the week – you’ll need to know how to say weekdays in Korean for this, too.
-On occasion it’ll be good to know the days of the week just to explain past, current or upcoming events in your life to whoever you’re conversing with.
+Maybe you’re making an appointment with friends in Korea.
+Or perhaps you’re planning to make a reservation for a table at a restaurant, a room in a hotel, or tickets for a plane during the week.
+You’ll need to know how to say weekdays in Korean for these situations, too.

 Days of the Week in Korean

 Below are the words for the days of the week in Korean.
 If you can’t read the Korean Alphabet yet, head over here for a free guide that will teach you Hangul before your next meal.

 Note that the pronunciation of Monday is a bit challenging because of the bottom ㄹ in the first syllable.
 You may want to practice that one a few times.

 Here is how you say the Korean days of the week.
 Click the Korean word to hear the pronunciation.